Chamiduz/chat-box/README.md

 This is a simple group chat application build using Springboot

-# Installation run the application
+# Installation and running the application

 1. Install gradle.
 2. Checkout the chat-box project.